Posted by Dr. Armen Nikogosian on Feb 22, 2019 1:32:35 PM

-Gut health is slowly but surely taking center stage in the quest to identify the root causes of inflammatory diseases.
+Gut health is slowly but surely taking center stage in the quest to achieve peak health.

-Science continues to connect myriad chronic health conditions to inflammation spurred by irregularities in the digestive tract.
-These conditions include a variety of chronic gastrointestinal issues, including irritable bowel syndrome, small intestinal bacterial overgrowth (SIBO), dysbiosis (imbalance in gut bacteria), and leaky gut.
+Science continues to connect a myriad of health conditions to inflammation spurred by irregularities in the digestive tract.
+These conditions include a variety of gastrointestinal issues.

-Leaky gut is increasingly being linked to serious health issues, such as Chronic Fatigue, Alzheimer’s, Autism and autoimmune diseases such as Lupus, Crohn’s, Celiac and Rheumatoid Arthritis, to name a few.
-Because of the role leaky gut plays in these health conditions, patients turn to functional medicine practitioners for remedies that help normalize gut health.
-One remedy for repairing leaky gut is L-Glutamine supplementation.
+Poor gut health is increasingly being linked to fatigue, forgetfulness, low mood, and inflammation, to name a few.
+Because of the role gut health plays in these health conditions, patients turn to functional medicine practitioners for help with normalize their gut health.
+One option they could try is L-Glutamine supplementation.*

 Glutamine is the most abundant naturally occurring amino acid in the body.
 Amino acids are the building blocks of proteins.
 This nonessential amino acid is stored as glutamate in the muscle, from where the body derives what it needs for normal, healthy functioning.